 At CapU, we have many different tips and resources for students who are looking to improve their results in class.

-Connect with services to support you in writing, math, English language skills, research, languages (Chinese, French, Japanese, Spanish) and using online learning technology.
+Connect with Learning Support to get help in writing, math, English language skills, research, languages (Chinese, French, Japanese, Spanish) and using online learning technology.

 You may experience academic challenges in university and a potential course re-take strategy may be an option to turn your GPA around.

-If you have failed one or more classes, schedule an appointment with an advisor to review your progress and discuss ways to help in your academic career.
+If you have failed one or more classes, talk to us to review your progress and discuss ways to help in your academic career.

 Here are some of the questions you can discuss with your academic advisor: